ollama/ollama-python/README.md

 ## Prerequisites

 - [Ollama](https://ollama.com/download) should be installed and running
-- Pull a model to use with the library: `ollama pull <model>` e.g. `ollama pull llama3.1`
+- Pull a model to use with the library: `ollama pull <model>` e.g. `ollama pull llama3.2`
-  - See [Ollama models](https://ollama.com/models) for more information on the models available.
+  - See [Ollama.com](https://ollama.com/search) for more information on the models available.

 ## Install